aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 The launch template must include an "instance profile" -- a set of IAM roles.

-The instance profile must include all the permissions of the default Karpenter node instance profile.
-For example, permission to run containers and manage networking.
+The instance profile must include *at least* the permissions of the default Karpenter node instance profile.
 See the default role, `KarpenterNodeRole`, in the full example below for more information.

+See also, [the managed policy "AmazonEKSWorkerNodePolicy"](https://docs.aws.amazon.com/eks/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonEKSWorkerNodePolicy) which includes permission to describe clusters and subnets.

 ### Storage